Knowledge Hub

 Working out who is the data controller under your supplier relationship

-The party that determines what personal data is to be processed would be the controller, and the party that follows the instructions of the controller is the service provider, better known as the processor.
+The party that determines what personal data is to be processed is the controller, and the party that follows the controller's instructions is the service provider, also known as the processor.
 The ICO provides a simple example to illustrate this point:

 ‘A private company provides software to process the daily pupil attendance records of a state-maintained school.
 Using the software, the company gives attendance reports to the school.
 The company’s sole purpose in processing the attendance data is to provide this service to the school.
 The school sets the purpose – to assess attendance.
 The company has no need to retain the data after it has produced the report.
 It does not determine the purposes of the processing; it merely provides the processing service.
 This company is likely to be a processor.‘

-The school would be the controller as they are determining what personal data to process.
-Whereas the company is acting on the controllers instructions and carries out the said processing activities.
+The school would be the controller, as it determines what personal data to process.
+Whereas the company is acting on the controller's instructions and carries out the said processing activities.

 Whilst a party can be both controller and processor for different purposes, they cannot be both roles for the same processing activity.
 It may be the case that the processor wishes to engage another sub-processor to assist with the processing activity for which they have been instructed.
-Any processors would be regarded as sub-processors and the same obligations would follow down the chain.
-So, in the above example, if the company engaged another sub-processor to do some of the processing activities, they will always be processors.
+Any processors would be regarded as sub-processors, and the same obligations would follow down the chain.
+So, in the above example, if the company engages another sub-processor to perform some of the processing activities, it will always be considered a processor.

-Your GDPR obligations would also depend on whether you are a controller or processor.
-Essentially a controller would have more obligations and exercise ultimate control, whereas the processor would have less obligations and would be restricted as to what they would do with the personal data.
+Your GDPR obligations would also depend on whether you are a controller or a processor.
+Essentially, a controller would have more obligations and exercise ultimate control.
+In contrast, the processor would have fewer obligations and would be restricted in what they could do with the personal data.

 Data Processing Terms

 The services that a processor would provide would be limited to the controller’s instructions.
 The processor would not exercise any control over the purpose for which the personal data is processed.
-Article 28(3) GDPR requires a contract to stipulate the nature and purpose of the processing.
-This would be the reason why the controller wishes to instruct the processor.
+Article 28(3) of the GDPR requires a contract to specify the nature and purpose of the processing.
+This is the reason the controller wishes to instruct the processor.
 The clauses would apply to the delivery of the services specified in the body of any substantive agreement.

 Should there be any ambiguity in role determination, the data processing agreement would be the first place to look.
 The contract would include precedent clauses which would include, but are not limited to: